trinodb/trino/docs/src/main/sphinx/functions/window.md

 from `1` to at most `n`.
 Bucket values will differ by at most `1`.
 If the number of rows in the partition does not divide evenly into the number of buckets, then the remainder values are distributed one per bucket, starting with the first bucket.
+Cannot specify window frame for this function.

 For example, with `6` rows and `4` buckets, the bucket values would be as follows: `1` `1` `2` `2` `3` `4`